shruthipatil11/UI-Library/README.md

 Input element is used to create interactive controls in order to accept data from the user.

-You will find the following types of _Input_ on https://ui-ingredients-lib.netlify.app/src/app/components/input/input.html
+You will find the following types of _Input_

 - Standard Input
 - Input with validations